jizhang/jizhang.github.com/source/_posts/2022-08-31-configure-git-line-endings-across-oses.md

 [`core.autocrlf`][3] has three options:

 * `false` The default value, meaning Git will not touch the files when checking in or out of the repository.
 Check-in means committing files to the repository; check-out means writing to the working directory.
-* `true` Git will convert LR to CRLF when checking out of the repository, and convert them back to LF when checking in.
+* `true` Git will convert LF to CRLF when checking out of the repository, and convert them back to LF when checking in.
 * `input` Git checks out the files *as-is*, and converts CRLF to LF when checking in.

 When `core.autocrlf` is set to `input`, Git will give you a warning when adding text files with CRLF endings: